pawmint/pawmint.github.io/_posts/2015-03-01-techntuts-help.md

 ---
 ```

 ## Some handy symlinks
 For convenience, a new directory will be created called `_pages` which contains symlinks to the posts without the data prefix, e.g. `2015-03-01-foo.md → foo.md`.
-This makes it a tad easier when opening files to edit.
+This makes it a easier when opening files to edit.

+After a `git clone`/`git pull`, run `ruby bin/jekyll-page -l` to regenerate the symlinks.

 ## Tagging for better search results